oracle/coherence-spring-sockshop-sample/README.md

 and Oracle Coherence, in order to showcase some features of the [Coherence Spring](https://github.com/coherence-community/coherence-spring) integration.

-We also have the implementations of the same application that use Micronaut or Helidon as the application framework, in case one of those is your framework of choice.
+We also provide the implementations of the same application that use Micronaut or Helidon as the application framework, in case one of those is your framework of choice.

 * [Coherence Micronaut Sock Shop](https://github.com/oracle/coherence-micronaut-sockshop-sample)